Brindhhaa/16-Bit-Microprocessor-From-Scratch/Automation/ReadMe.md

 ## 📄 What This Ruby Script Does

-This Ruby script automates the process of assembling a custom 16-bit microprocessor program and generating a ready-to-use simulation testbench.
+This Ruby script automates the process of assembling my custom 16-bit microprocessor program and generating a ready-to-use simulation testbench.
 Here’s how it works:

 ---